Beefywhale/breakout/README.md

 # WIP
 Seriously this is a Work in Progress, so you're free to use it but it's missing ALOT and it's limited in use.
-If you want to see it's current state look at the `example` folder.
+If you want to see it's current state look <a href="https://github.com/Beefywhale/breakout/releases">here</a>.

 # Requirements
 * SFML 2.4.2.